12 expert tips for moderating like a pro

 Tip #5: Testing prototypes

 Most web or app prototypes do not contain all the functionality or screens your product will ultimately have.
-You are normally only testing certain screens or specific flows.
+You normally only test certain screens or specific flows.

 In your introduction, you should let the participant know this by saying something like, “This is an early prototype, so some things might not work, or some screens may not be ready yet.
 If you do something and it doesn’t work, please try it again just to make sure.
 In any event, I will let you know if you have come to a dead-end after you have tried to do whatever you were trying to do.”